collapsed-stacks/startups/questions/5266/how-to-implement-a-reliable-growth-engine-on-a-mobile-app-which-is-aimed-at-cons.md

 - tagged: `mobile-apps`, `growth`, `distribution`
 - score: 5

-<p>Most popular mobile app growth engines are from apps where the users create content, like instagram, snapchat, twitter.
-Their engines are mostly about integrating with other social medias.</p>
+Most popular mobile app growth engines are from apps where the users create content, like instagram, snapchat, twitter.
+Their engines are mostly about integrating with other social medias.

-<p>Not much is known about apps that are focused on consuming content.
+Not much is known about apps that are focused on consuming content.
 What are viable growth engines for these types of apps?
-Like Flipboard, Inoreader?</p>
+Like Flipboard, Inoreader?

 ## Answer 5270